 Aluminum hydroxide is also useful in hyperphosphatemia due to its ability to bind phosphate in the gastrointestinal (GI) tract and subsequently prevent absorption of phosphate .

 They neutralize gastric acidity resulting in increased gastric and duodenal bulb pH; they additionally inhibit the proteolytic activity of pepsin if the pH is greater than 4 and increase lower esophageal sphincter tone.
-The calcium released from calcium carbonate is known to increases peristalsis in the esophagus pushing the acid into the stomach and provide relief from symptoms of heartburn.
+The calcium released from calcium carbonate is known to increase peristalsis in the esophagus pushing the acid into the stomach and provide relief from symptoms of heartburn.
 The calcium salts also form combined insoluble compounds with dietary phosphate and prevent the absorption of later.

 The acid neutralizing mechanism of the antacids is well understood as mentioned above.
 In addition to this, there are other mechanisms that add to the ulcer healing properties of this class of drugs.
 The exact mechanism is still unclear, but it is believed to be a combination of